nus-cs2103-AY1920S1/duke/docs/README.md

 When you finish your tasks, you can mark them as completed in Duke.

-### Loading Tasks
+### Loading Different List of Tasks

-My implementation of Duke allows you to open different lists of tasks at different file paths when you first start up the Duke program.
+My implementation of Duke allows you to open different lists of tasks at different file paths when you first start up the Duke program. **Note: when first starting up Duke, you MUST specify a file path to load from, if file path does not exist, a new file will be created**

 ## Usage